Aktualisiert: 20. Aug.

 Just look at all the juices that came out.

 Same thing with red onions.
-After 2-3 months they will change the color a bit and they will be super delicious.
+After 2-3 months they will change the color a bit, and they will become our super delicious Fermented Onions.

 So, these were our big stones.

 Medium size stones usually go inside our fermentation crocks as an extra weight to keep the vegetables down.

 During the fermentation process, it is very important to keep the vegetables below the liquid level.
 This prevents them from molds and Kahm yeast.

 When vegetables stick above the liquid, these are the spots that are attacked by molds first.

 Heavy weights eliminate that problem.
 Especially at times of warmer weather, when the vegetables are very active, and they can easily push up the lighter weights.

 Below is a pic from inside of a fermenter that is filled with Kimchi .

 As you can see, we have the original stone weights that usually come with those crocks, and we still use one of our medium size stones.

 The smaller ones we use inside our 5 L fermentation jars.